 Learn All About College by Spending a Few Days on a College Campus!

-Do you want to volunteer or help be a leader for this program?
+Volunteer to be a YLI Staff member!
 Fill out your application for one of the following key roles:

-All selected volunteers will be required to attend the overnight conference for four days including one day of orientation and three YLI days.
+All selected volunteers will be required to attend the overnight conference for five days including one day of orientation and four YLI days.

-Apply to volunteer as an Alumni Team member at the Youth Leadership Institute!
-The Alumni Team is a group of past program participants who support all logistical components of the current program.
-During the program, Alumni Team members prepare the facilities and areas for check-in/registration, transport materials and signage across campus, as needed, escort volunteers and students to assigned areas as needed, and participate in the mentoring sessions.
-Alumni Team members also support the set-up and take down of any areas that are utilized throughout the program.
+The A-Team is a group of past program participants and other HSF Scholars and Alumni who support all logistic components of the current program.
+A-Team members prepare the facilities and areas for check-in/registration; transport materials and signage across campus, as needed; escort volunteers and students to assigned areas, as needed; and participate in the mentoring sessions.
+A-Team members also support the set-up and takedown of any areas that are utilized throughout the program.

-Please Note: These positions are unpaid opportunities, exclusively available to volunteers.
-HSF will cover the full cost of room and board throughout the four-day summer college empowerment, overnight conference (including orientation) but will not cover the cost of transportation to the university.
+Please note: These positions are unpaid volunteer opportunities that provide you with the chance to mentor a group of young aspiring scholars!
+HSF will cover the full cost of room and board throughout the five-day conference (including orientation), but cannot cover the cost of transportation to the university.